h33p/UNet-Controller/README.md

 # A CharacterController based controller for use in Unity's new Networking system.

+## End-of-life
+#### The (player movement part of the) project does not fully work with Unity 2018.2+ and is not fully programmed in data-oriented, entity component based design, which is the future of the engine.
+There will not be any feature improvements to the code, apart from occasional bug fixes caused by the engine updates.
+The code will stay as a basic logic of client-side predicted, server-side authoritative networking system.
+Forks are welcome.

 ###### Features
 - Client-side prediction.
 - Client-side reconciliation.